50 THINGS YOU CAN DO TO SAVE

 your parents take their car in for a check-up talk to them about

-getting their wheels properly aligned to save the tires.
-(It’s safer
+getting their wheels properly aligned to make he tires last longer.

 possible, re-use envelopes, folders, etc. in the classroom.
 If you can